Bleasby, Nottinghamshire: Hazelford Ferry

 This location was thought to be the point where King Charles I crossed the Trent on his way to negotiate with the Scots at Southwell, prior to his eventual capture.
 It was the only part of the Trent close enough to Southwell that was fordable at the time and was far enough away from the Scots garrisoned at Kelham.

 Perhaps more importantly it was the site of the baptism of the Saxon court of King Edwin in 627AD.
 King Edwin was king of all England with the exception of Kent and wished to marry Ethelburgh, the daughter of Ethelbert king of Kent.
 The problem being that Edwin was Pagan and Ethelbert being a Christian would only allow the marriage if Edwin would convert.
 Following the marriage on 625AD which for the first time unified the whole of England, the court of Edwin descended upon Bleasby, the Trent considered to be equidistant from Kent and Northumbria, and were all baptised in the shallow waters there by the Roman priest, Paulinus, who later became the first Archbishop of York.

-Additional information
+Amenities

 Bleasby has a public house near St Mary's, the local parish church, a primary school, three caravan sites for holiday/weekend homes and a walking route around the Jubilee Ponds.
 The Trent Valley Way passes along the riverbank at this point.